cosbor11/user-asset-translator/README.md

    This is a user or client system that posts xml payloads to our http endpoint or sftp folder.
  - **Report Consumer**:
    This is a user or client system that downloads files from our sftp server
- - **SFTP Service**
+ - **SFTP Service:**
     Only one server is needed.
 Clients can have separate inbox and outbox folders that only they have access to.
 Amazon has a managed service as part of their [aws-transfer-family](https://aws.amazon.com/aws-transfer-family) services.
 You can setup an sftp inbox to point to a specific s3 buckets and sub folders.
-See: S3 Bucket/Cloud Filestore for more information.
-GCP does not have a managed sftp service, so we can just setup a simple linux sftp service using a community docker image and setup file listeners to immediatly move the files to a file store.
-We
+See the S3 Bucket/Cloud Filestore section for more information.
+GCP does not have a managed sftp service, so we can just setup a med compute instance with a community docker linux image wit sftp service running ad a file listener to immediatly move the files from the instance to a file store.

-    note: we will need to setup Route 53 or DNS CNAME to give our clients a pretty url to use.
+    Note: For both solutions, we should setup Route 53 or DNS CNAME to give our clients a pretty url to use.

     > **Security and Authentication:**
     > *The AWS solution* can be done with an RSA PrivateKey (no need for username and password)